hauldhut/SimNetEDA/Results/Embeddings/README.md

-Contain embeddings for disease similarity network and enhancer networks
+Contain embeddings for diseases and enhancers from disease, enhancer networks by GAT/GCN and text-based encoders